Greek Lamb Stew features slow cooked lamb with plenty of flavorful Mediterranean ingredients for a savory meal. Perfect paired with a Greek red wine.

 I don’t have a lot of Greek wine experience, but know there are some good ones!
 I sure enjoy Mediterranean flavors, and enjoy featuring them plenty in Italian food.
 It’s time to branch out and make and eat some more Greek food.
 So here’s my New Year’s food and wine resolution: I’m going to have some Greek food and/or wine at least once a month, and share about what I try here on this blog.
 I’m off to a great start, serving up this Greek Lamb Stew recipe for you.
 To show my seriousness, I also had Greek wine 3 times within one week this month!
 That’s probably more than I had in all of 2014.

 Now, about this Greek Lamb Stew that I made to serve with some Greek wine.
 I’ve gotten a good basic stew method down that I can use as a base to come up with new flavors.
-For instance, last year I made the Slow Cooked Tuscan Beef Stew to go along with Tuscan wines.
+For instance, I made Tuscan Beef Stew to go along with Tuscan wines.
 To give our stew Greek flavors, I featured classic Greek ingredients like olives and feta cheese.
 With lamb as the stew meat, I also brought in fresh mint to finish the stew.
 We were very pleased with the way these Greek flavors combined with the fall-apart tender lamb meat resulting from a slow three hour braise in the oven.
 By the way, if you haven’t gotten yourself a Dutch oven yet, I love using it to start stews like this on the stove and then slow cook in the oven.

 Wine Pairing: One reason I haven’t had much Greek wine is because there isn’t a lot to be had around here!
 When I asked for a pairing tip, Ray from Pairings Wine and Food suggested the 2011 Notios Agiorgitiko red wine to pairing with our Greek Lamb Stew.
 We were very well pleased with the selection!
 It proved a great example of the old adage, “what grows together goes together.”